 Fitness and training plan for Kilimanjaro

 One question we get a lot is 'how fit do I need to be to climb Kilimanjaro?'.
 Whilst a high level of fitness will make the climb a lot easier it by no means requires super human fitness.
 We often take people who have left their fifties well behind them and are not in peak physical condition.
-In fact, if your carrying a few extra pounds this is a great way to lose weight!.
 This being said, a solid Kilimanjaro training plan will allow you to better prepare for the climb and give you more opportunity to enjoy yourself when you're on the mountain.

 The bare facts are that you will probably be walking 6-7 hours per day with a rough accent of a 1000m.
-You'll need determination, Kilimanjaro is a long slow grind that wears you down.
-If you can do an hour spinning class or jogging for a solid 45 minutes, if you can do this without wanting to kill yourself then you're probably okay to summit Kilimanjaro.
+You'll need determination, Kilimanjaro is a long slow grind that can wear you down.
+If you can complete an hour spinning class or jogging for a solid 45 minutes, or take on a big hike up a Lake District mountain without feeling completely and mentally destroyed then you're probably suited to trekking up Kilimanjaro.

 Like most things, practice makes perfect.
 There is nothing more important on your Kilimanjaro training plan, so get your hiking boots on and start trekking.